 Why is it that personal accounts and influencers with millions of followers can use copyrighted music and sounds for free whilst businesses like redPepper Marketing can’t?
 So what is deemed fair use of music for businesses?

-My findings
+Our findings

-My research on this issue led me to Instagram’s FAQs.
+Our research on this issue led me to Instagram’s FAQs.
 Information provided by Instagram is vague and doesn’t answer this question about the entrepreneur category.
 It states that it is this way because

 ‘our agreements with rights holders are intended to enable personal, non-commercial uses of music’